Government Exemption Policy

 “Federal Government employee” is defined as:

-(Note: Tax exemption cards issued by the State Department may grant exemption from hotel tax-- as stated on the tax exemption card.
-The Bureau of Licenses accepts such exemptions as valid.)
+(Note: Tax exemption cards issued by the U.S. State Department may grant exemption from hotel tax--as stated on the tax exemption card.
+The Revenue Bureau accepts such exemptions as valid.)

 “Federal Government employee” is not defined as: